dashabushik1/Selenium-WebDriver-TestNG-Framework/README.md

-# Selenium WebDriver TestNG Framework
+# Web Automation using Selenium Java

 ****
 The object of testing is the Book Store Application test application (https://demoqa.com/books).